SwissFederalArchives/version-link/documentation/abstract.md

 * **Change of properties**: the identity changes its properties (e.g. name or competence)
 * **Change in hierarchy**: the identity changes its level or its position within the hierarchy

+# Identities and Identifiers
+The Identity is bound to a certain Identifier.
+E.g. a certain municipality usually has got a unique number that identifies the municipality within the country.
+This number is usually used to create the URI of this identity.
+There are changes that do not change the identity itself, meaning the new Version still belongs to the same entity (e.g. change of name).
+Other changes involve the deprecation of Identities (e.g. combination of two municipalities, at most one identity "survives" this process).
+It is important that such deprecated Identities are not deleted from the *identity graph* to preserve links to this identity.
+To clarify that the identity does not exist anymore, a class [Deprecated](#Deprecated) is added.

 # History
 The version.link schema was developed for the specific use case of the [Swiss official commune register](https://www.bfs.admin.ch/bfs/en/home/basics/swiss-official-commune-register.html).
 Communes (municipalities) build a hierarchical system and undergo certain changes within time.
 Communes merge, split, change their names and belonging to the upper hierarchy levels.
 The Federal Statistical Office publishes a "Historisiertes Gemeindeverzeichnis" (only in [DE](https://www.bfs.admin.ch/bfs/de/home/grundlagen/agvch/historisiertes-gemeindeverzeichnis.html)/FR/IT) in XML format.